 On May 15, 2020 and June 6, 2020, two webinars were held for participants from South Africa, Vietnam, Kenya and Russia, during which colleagues from AFEW-Ukraine shared their experience and best practices in organising work with young people who use drugs.
 The webinars created space to exchange information on working with adolescents who use drugs, risk behaviour of juvenile drug users and contributing factors like mental illness during adolescence.
 Other topics included outreach in remote and rural areas; and involving leaders, how to select and train leaders, their role, and the procedure for supporting leadership projects.
 Practical tools and materials were exchanged, including a tool for monitoring and addressing rights violations, a manual on working with teenagers and tools for family involvement – “Family Group Conferences”.

-Similarly, members of the Coalition Outreach were introduced to the experience of Lighthouse (Vietnam) via a series of webinars, as well as during the General Meeting of the Coalition, which was held in St. Petersburg on August 20-21, 2020.
-Based on the results of acquaintance with the best practices of Lighthouse, Outreach Coalition and its members identified multiple areas of work, among which were:
+Similarly, russian partners were introduced to the experience of Lighthouse (Vietnam) via a series of webinars which was held in St. Petersburg on August 20-21, 2020.

 Community-based participatory research

-To identify barriers of the young key populations in the access to such services, a community-based participatory research (CBPR) in the three regions of the Russian Federation was conducted by members of the Outreach Coalition – the Andrey Rylkov Fund (Moscow), regional public organization “Humanitarian Project” (Novosibirsk) and regional public organization “ARK – AntiAIDS” (Rostov-on-Don).
+To identify barriers of the young key populations in the access to such services, a community-based participatory research (CBPR) in the three regions of the Russian Federation was conducted by partners in Moscow, Novosibirsk and Rostov-on-Don.
 Financial support for the research was provided by AFEW International in the framework of the “Young, Wild and … free?” project.